devopsirc/telus-flaky-job-failures-prioritization/README.md

 ## Purpose

 This replication package includes Jupyter Notebooks and full analysis results of the [study](./study/) to provide in-depth details of the analysis and foster replication.

-It also includes [flakeranker](./src/flakeranker/), an engineered version of the notebooks in a CLI tool to facilitate reuse of our approach for identifying and prioritizing flaky job failure categories based on RFM measures.
+It also includes the [source code](./src/flakeranker/) of the [**flakeranker**](https://pypi.org/project/flakeranker) CLI tool.
+This tool is an engineered version of the notebook scripts to facilitate reuse of our RFM prioritization approach, through automated labeling of flaky job failures with failure categories and prioritization of the categories using RFM modeling.

 As such, we claim the following badges: